Robert Lawrence (producer)

 Robert Lawrence is an American film producer and former studio executive.

 Early life

 Lawrence was born in New York City and grew up in Great Neck, New York.

-Lawrence graduated with honors from the University of California at Berkeley and then attended the Graduate Screenwriting Program at UCLA School of Film and Television.
+Lawrence graduated with honors from the University of California, Berkeley and then attended the Graduate Screenwriting Program at UCLA School of Film and Television.

 Career

 Lawrence began his film career at Paramount in the story department, and a year later joined the Robert Evans unit as a writer.